 Trump to hold outdoor campaign rally in New Hampshire

-WASHINGTON, DC: US President Donald Trump will host an outdoor campaign rally in New Hampshire, his team said on Sunday (Jul 5), following a flopped rally in Tulsa, Oklahoma against the backdrop of COVID-19.
+WASHINGTON, DC: US President Donald Trump will host an outdoor campaign rally in New Hampshire, his team said on Sunday (Jul 5), after his last rally drew criticism for ignoring coronavirus health guidelines.

-The "Make America Great Again" rally will take place on Jul 11 in Portsmouth, his campaign said in a statement.
+The "Make America Great Again" event will take place on Jul 11 in Portsmouth, his campaign said in a statement.

 The billionaire Republican, who is seeking reelection on Nov 3, had made his grand return to the campaign trail on Jun 20 in Tulsa, Oklahoma.

-Pictures of Trump's return to the White House in the middle of the night, with a worn-out air and his tie undone, cemented the image of a failed comeback.
+Pictures of Trump's return to the White House in the middle of the night, with a worn-out air and his tie undone, cemented the image of a flawed comeback.

 While there have been calls for caution in interpreting the poll results, observers have noted that Biden's lead over Trump is far greater than the one held by Democratic nominee Hillary Clinton at the same point in 2016.